 Wayne State University is a public comprehensive university with a 194-acre main campus in Detroit, Michigan.
 The College of Fine, Performing & Communication Arts (CFPCA) offers programs in Art, Art History, Communication Studies, Dance, Design, Design & Merchandising, Film, Journalism, Media Arts & Studies, Music, Public Relations, and Theatre.
 The CFPCA also connects students to the community, museums, galleries, libraries, theatres, and other venues where Warriors exhibit work, present research, and perform on stage and in concert.

 Looking for performing arts programs on the other side of the country?
-Check out our list of Colleges With Great Performing Arts Programs in the East.
+Check out our list of Great Colleges and Universities for Performing Arts in the Northeast and South.